Characterization of a radiation detector based on opaque water-based liquid scintillator: Results

-The optimal parameter combination was found with a genetic algorithm.
+The optimal parameter combination was found with a genetic algorithm, using the Multi-variate Analysis (TMVA) package in ROOT.
 In a genetic algorithm, different combinations of parameters represent individuals in a population.
 Each individual can be assessed for fitness, and the average fitness of a population can be made to increase over many generations.
 For each individual in a generation, a Geant4 simulation was run with the corresponding parameter values.
 The output of the simulation was the number of photoelectrons per channel per pulse, just as in the experiment.
 The fitness of an individual was calculated as the value of $\chi^2$ between the simulated and experimental data.
-A comparison of the experimental and simulated signal distributions is shown in Fig.~\ref{fig:parameter_search_results}, and the set of optimized parameters is shown in Tab.~\ref{table:GA_parameters}.
-The number of photoelectrons detected in each channel per pulse depended on the proximity of the WLS fiber to the laser-coupled fiber.
+A comparison of the experimental and simulated signal distributions is shown in Fig.~\ref{fig:parameter_search_results}, and the set of optimized parameters is shown in Table~\ref{table:GA_parameters}.
+The experimental data overlaid onto the two detector planes are shown in Fig.~\ref{fig:average_event_laser}.
+The number of photoelectrons detected in each channel per pulse depends on the proximity of the WLS fiber to the laser-coupled fiber.
+Since the light confinement is stochastic, it is possible for photons to propagate to more distant fibers.
+This is apparent by the flat yield of $<1$~photons/pulse for fibers in the corners of the detector shown in Fig.~\ref{fig:average_event_laser}.

 To investigate the compatibility of the experimental and simulated distributions with the optimized parameters, a $\chi^2$ test was applied to each laser pulse measurement, with the simulated distribution as a reference.
 The mean $\chi^2$/NDF value was $0.6\pm0.2$ and the mean p-value was $0.9\pm0.1$, where the uncertainties are the standard deviations of the distributions.